-Tempo runs are another type of speed workout that help to create a certain level of discomfort in your runs in order to increase your racing performance.
-(Others you should consider are the fartek and interval training)
+Tempo runs (also known as lactate threshold runs or just threshold runs) are another type of speed workout that help to create a certain level of discomfort in your runs in order to increase your racing performance.

 If you are trying to beat a time goal then tempo workouts should definitely be a part of the meat of your speed training plan.

 First, are you training for a time goal in a race or are you simply trying to become a faster runner?